TaysirTayyab/terraform-kubernetes-redis-sentinel/README.md

 ## Usage

-**This module requires v1.8.0 of the terraform kubernetes provider!**
+**This module requires v1.8.0 or newer of the terraform kubernetes provider!**

 The module is designed to function with minimal bootstrapping.
 Just provide the image pull secret for the redis image and the module will handle the rest.